Arech/benchstats/README.md

 # Statistical Testing for Benchmark Results Comparison

-`benchstats` is a Python 3.10+ package that lets you compare two sets of benchmark results<sup>*</sup> using proper statistical tests and make a readable report on that.
+`benchstats` is a Python 3.10+ package for performing comparison of benchmark results<sup>*</sup> with proper statistical tests and make a readable report on that.
 This lets remove guesswork and WAGs from interpretation of benchmarking results, and obtain a solid<sup>**</sup> answer to a question "is the algorithm implementation A is faster than the algorithm implementation B".

+`benchstats.qbench` module contains helper methods for simple benchmarking of Python callables.
+See a corresponding section at the end of this README for details.

 Code that read input data, perform statistical testing and then visualize results is coupled only by a shared data types and it could easily be used separately if needed (for example, to build a performance regression testing pipeline).